-Pro tip: Make your infographics easy-to-read and informative.
-If you’re new to the infographic world and need a guide and simple way to design them, give Canva a try.
+Pro tip: Make your infographics easy to read and informative.
+If you’re new to the infographic world and need a guide and a simple way to design them, give Canva a try.
 And don’t be afraid to showcase them on Pinterest.

 In the age of Amazon and social media, people are always looking for opinions —in purchasing products, and so much more.
 Testimonials can be tough to deal with but the reward is worth it.
 Clients want to know they can trust you and your legal practice and having those personal stories hold so much value.
 These can be placed on your website, as well as LinkedIn, Google places, Avvo, etc.

 Pro tip: Make a big deal out of positive reviews.
 Share the good ones on social media and have a select few coded in on select pages of your website.
 Doing so will strengthen your website visibility and help your SEO.

 The images on your law firm website, including your blog or other articles you may compose, have a visceral impact on the viewer.
 Review the current images on your site.
 How do they make you feel?
 Do the images on your practice area pages match the content well?
 Do they instill confidence and/or produce an emotional connection?

 When creating new content for blogs, consider clever or even humorous (if appropriate) images to generate enthusiasm, shares, and comments.
 With content flying by at the speed of light on the internet, you need to grab the viewer’s attention immediately.